Updated on by Daniel Twigg

 It did, however, uncover the need to capitalise on the hype as quickly as possible before it fizzled out, leading to…

-At the beginning of the project Hello Games were a team of 4.
+At the beginning of the project, Hello Games was a team of 4.
 This small team created something that caught the imagination of many, but to develop something of this scale with such a small team would be impossible (or would take an eternity).
 So they built out the team…to 12 people…

 Nearly every startup and SaaS company goes through this challenge; creating an MVP (Minimal Viable Product) that is monetizable.
 Being practical about what you can build within the constraints of the resources you have available to you.
-In No Man’s Sky’s case, it would be focusing their resources on the core game mechanics and shelving additional features so they could launch with an MVP.
+In No Man’s Sky’s case, it would be focusing its resources on the core game mechanics and shelving additional features so it could launch with an MVP.